jmoiron/monet/README.md

 * a front-end for twitter and github statuses (updater is currently in python).

 The blog and flatpages are written in markdown and stored in mongodb.
-The site itself is rendered via mustache templates, which when the `Debug` configuration option is `false` get cached.
+The site itself is rendered via [mandira templates](http://jmoiron.github.com/mandira), which when the `Debug` configuration option is `false` get cached.

 ## How do I run this?